47 AD Prosecco Frizzante DOC NV£11.95

 Castello di Corbara, Orvieto Classico Superiore DOC£10.50

-The Orvieto Classico Superior DOC is made from grapes planted in 1970 with mainly Grechetto.
+The Orvieto Classico Superiore DOC is made from grapes planted in 1970 with mainly Grechetto.
 Small quantities of Sauvignon Blanc have been added just before bottling.

 A colour of very luminous yellow straw.
 A nose of white fresh fruits with a clear scent of peach and apricot in a floral background.
 Fresh and fruity taste with a well balanced acidy and a harmonious finish.